Executive Education FAQs

 • Other qualification documents that have led to certification (e.g. Prince Practitioner)

-• GCSE Maths or equivalent certificate (if you have an approved qualification)
+• GCSE Maths or equivalent certificate

-• GCSE English or equivalent certificate (if you have an approved qualification)
+• GCSE English or equivalent certificate

 I haven't discussed my application with my employer, does this matter?

-Yes, you must have the agreement of your employer and their support for you to: determine whether this is the right programme for you; receive funding; spend a minimum of 6 hours of your contracted hours on 'off the job' training; and gain the development opportunities necessary to complete the programme.
+Yes, you must have the agreement of your employer and their support for you to: determine whether this is the right programme for you; receive funding; spend a minimum of eight hours of your contracted hours on 'off the job' training; and gain the development opportunities necessary to complete the programme.
 Your employer will also enter into contractual agreements with The University of Manchester and the ESFA to support your apprenticeship.

 Senior Leader Apprenticeships - During the Programme